Bexarotene topical Side Effects

 2. "Product Information.
 Targretin (bexarotene topical)" Stiefel Laboratories Inc, Coral Gables, FL.

-Not all side effects for bexarotene topical may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of bexarotene topical may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about bexarotene topical